Epoidesuchus

-Epoidesuchus is an extinct pepesuchine peirosaurid from the Late Cretaceous (Campanian to Maastrichtian) Adamantina Formation of Brazil.
+Epoidesuchus is an extinct itasuchid notosuchian from the Late Cretaceous (Campanian to Maastrichtian) Adamantina Formation of Brazil.
 Like other members of the Pepesuchinae and unlike the closely related members of Peirosaurinae, Epoidesuchus had long and gracile jaws, which may indicate that they were semi-aquatic animals more similar to modern crocodilians.
 The genus is monotypic, meaning it only contains a single species, Epoidesuchus tavaresae.

 History and naming

 The holotype specimen of Epoidesuchus were found in 2011 in outcrops of the Adamantina Formation in the Brazilian municipality of Catanduva.
 The specimen; which consists of a nearly tubular snout, a partial skull roof, parts of the mandible and a single rib; was recovered from a road cut and subsequently sent to the Museu de Paleontologia Professor Antonio Celso de Arruda Campos.
 The material was first identified as a peirosaurid that same year by Fabiano Iori.
 The animal was eventually fully described in 2024 and recognized as a distinct species and genus by Juan V. Ruiz and colleagues, who coined the name Epoidesuchus tavaresae.

 The name Epoidesuchus is a combination of the Ancient Greek "epoide" meaning "enchanted" and "souchus", a commonly used suffix among crocodilians that hearkens back to the Egyptian god Sobek.
 The use of "epoide" is a reference to the city of Catanduva, which is also known as the "Magic Spell City".
 The species name on the other hand honors Sandra Simionato Tavares, a paleontologist and the director of the museum that houses the type specimen.